hyperledger/toc/governing-documents/security.md

 severity) are built without public visibility.

-Hyperledger also recommends that projects use the private development features of Github for private patch deployment infrastructure.
+Hyperledger also recommends that projects use the private development features of GitHub for private patch deployment infrastructure.
 For projects that wish to set this up, we encourage contacting the community architects (the email is community-architects@hyperledger.org).